ritzow/minlinux/readme.md

 # Single-File No-disk, No-libc Linux

-This is a set of Makefile helper targets, a Linux kernel config, and a small init program which preoduce a Linux bzImage file which can run directly as an EFI application without interaction with persistent storage (probably via PXE boot).
+This is a set of Makefile helper targets, a Linux kernel config, and a small init program which produce a Linux bzImage file which can run directly as an EFI application without interaction with persistent storage (probably via PXE boot).
 The kernel config is very specific and doesn't target a broad range of hardware.
 It doesn't include all the proper drivers or other robust system support.
 This could serve as a base for a node in a server cluster started using a custom orchestration system, somewhat similar to running Fedora CoreOS as a simplified Kubernetes node.
+At least that's the idea.

-Directory sl-src contains the source code for a simple init program that has no library requirements other than the sanitized kernel headers.
+The /init directory contains the source code for a simple static init program that only depends on the sanitized kernel headers.
 It uses code snippets from the Linux source tree at tools/include/nolibc/nolibc.h, for using system calls and some other libc-like functions.
-The init program also uses io_uring, currently for a simple echo program, based on example code from liburing's io_uring(7) manual page.
+The init program also uses io_uring, currently for a simple echo program, based on liburing code.

 ## Usage